EPICAPPSLTD/EPICNumbers/README.md

 ------
 * squarePower(numbers: [NSNumber]) -> [NSNumber]

-⋅⋅⋅*modifies all NSNumbers in the array to their square power*
+    *modifies all NSNumbers in the array to their square power*

 * squareRoot(numbers: [NSNumber]) -> [NSNumber]

-⋅⋅⋅*modifies all NSNumbers in the array to their square power*
+    *modifies all NSNumbers in the array to their square power*

 * sum(numbers: [NSNumber]) -> NSNumber

-⋅⋅⋅*returns the sum of all NSnumbers in an array*
+    *returns the sum of all NSnumbers in an array*

 * average(numbers: [NSNumber]) -> NSNumber

-⋅⋅⋅*returns the average of all NSnumbers in an array*
+    *returns the average of all NSnumbers in an array*

 * maximum(numbers: [NSNumber]) -> NSNumber

-⋅⋅⋅*returns the NSNumber with the maximum value in the array*
+    *returns the NSNumber with the maximum value in the array*

 * minimum(numbers: [NSNumber]) -> NSNumber

-⋅⋅⋅*returns the NSNumber with the minimum value in the array*
+    *returns the NSNumber with the minimum value in the array*

 * limit(numbers: [NSNumber], minimum : NSNumber, maximum : NSNumber) -> [NSNumber]

-⋅⋅⋅*limits all NSNumbers in an array to the lower and upper limits defined in the method*
+    *limits all NSNumbers in an array to the lower and upper limits defined in the method*

 * powerOf(numbers: [NSNumber], power : NSNumber) -> [NSNumber]

-⋅⋅⋅*modifies all NSNumbers in an array to the power specified in the method*
+    *modifies all NSNumbers in an array to the power specified in the method*

 * rootOf(numbers: [NSNumber], root : NSNumber) -> [NSNumber]

-⋅⋅⋅*modifies all NSNumbers in an array to the root specified in the method*
+    *modifies all NSNumbers in an array to the root specified in the method*

 #### Usage:
 ```swift